qwazr/cluster/docs/masters-cluster.md

 Masters cluster
 ===============

-The cluster nodes register themselves to a set of master nodes by using an existing list declared in the configuration.
+The cluster nodes register themselves to a set of master nodes.
+Thse registrations are done using a pre-configured list.

 ![Masters cluster](images/masters-cluster.svg){:class="img-fluid"}